Can a Helicopter Flight to the Top of Mt. Everest?

 Accidents on Mt.
 Everest have made the region dangerous for pilots.
 If you’re thinking about flying your helicopter over Mt.
 Everest, it’s vital to be aware of the following hazards before going there.

-Another approach is to plan ahead of time, ensuring that they have enough petrol and food for their trip so they don’t run into any difficulties while flying.
+Another approach is to plan ahead of time, ensuring that they have enough fuel and food for their trip so they don’t run into any difficulties while flying.

 Although there are some difficulties that pilots confront when flying on Mt.
 Everest, nothing compares to the experience of flying in a helicopter.